Software as a Medical Device (SaMD): Regulatory Guide

 Define and Document Requirements

-Software as a medical device (SaMD) development is more effective when grounded in well-defined and documented requirements.
-By identifying clinical needs, user expectations, and regulatory constraints early and keeping documentation up to date throughout the process, the development is more likely to be successful.
+Development is more effective when grounded in well-defined and documented requirements.
+By identifying clinical needs, user expectations, and regulatory constraints early, teams build a foundation that guides design decisions through verification and validation.

 2